IDS - InterdisciplinaryStudies (IDS)

 IDS 499.
 Independent Study-Practicum.
 (3 Credits)

-Open to senior majors in Interdisciplinary Studies on approval of the department chair.
-Provides for independent study and research under departmental determination, supervisions, and evaluation.
+This course is open to senior majors in Interdisciplinary Studies and provides for independent study and research under program determination, supervision, and evaluation.
+All students must discuss their independent study plans with the Interdisciplinary Studies Program Coordinator one semester prior to the planned independent study.
 International Students must also receive approval from the Office of International Affairs prior to course registration.
-All students must discuss their internship plans with the Interdisciplinary Studies Department Chair one semester prior to the planned internship.
-(Fall.
-Spring)
+(Fall, Spring)